pablojimeno/code-rails/chapter_3_rails_resources/README.md

 # Chapter 3: Rails Resources
-Chapter 3: Rails Resources

-- #Read: Intro to CRUD
-  "Rails apps are built around the concept of "resources".
-This is the representation in code of a real-world noun, like a User, or a Project.
-There is a standard set of actions you'll likely want to preform on all resources in your app: Create, Read, Update, and Delete… collectively called CRUD.

-  Being able to "CRUD a resource" ends up being a very common pattern, so Rails is heavily optimized to make this easy.
-In fact, you can get full CRUD behavior from rails with just one or two commands in your terminal, thanks to the power of the Rails scaffold generator.
-We'll play with that a little today, to see what it can do for us, and to start to get a sense of how Rails treats resources.

-  For your portfolio site, you really want to be able to show off your expertise.
-One of the best ways to do this is to have a place where you can write articles that share what you are learning as you pick up new dev skills.
-There are gobs of eager learners who can benefit from your guidance, so don't be shy about putting something out there!

-  So we want your rails app to have a resource called Article or Post that we can CRUD.
-This resource will have attributes of a Title and a Body, and each new one you create will be stored in a database, until it is deleted.
-You'll want to have individual web pages within your app for making a new post, editing an existing one, and seeing a list of everything that the database is holding.

-  So with a few good user stories, we can let the Behavior of the app Drive our Development.

-  Ready to go?
-Before you jump in, there is a little background reading and watching for you to do."
-- #Read (but don't follow along...yet) our modified copy of the rails getting started guide sections 5 through 6: http://assets.codefellows.org/getting_started_rails_modified.html (…not very BDD, is it?)
-- #Read: Code Fellows Alumnus' Blog Post on MVC and Scaffolding: http://strandcode.com/2013/07/28/reading-rails-mvc-and-scaffolding-for-rails-newbs/ (This is a greatly detailed article that lays bare exactly what Rails is doing for you when you use a generator.
-I love the intro to this post that captures the feeling of learning rails.)
-- #Watch:
-  - Ryan Davis, the creator of Minitest, gives an overview: http://vimeo.com/75833835
-  - Optional:
-    - RailsCast on MiniTest with Rails: http://railscasts.com/episodes/327-minitest-with-rails?view=asciicast (16m).
-    - Note: That video is pretty old, and uses outdated versions of Rails and Minitest.
-Don't pay too much attention to how Ryan sets up Minitest, but watch more generally how he creates a Rails app, and uses a few different kinds of testing.
-There are a few good hints towards the end.
-- Now get to work on your Portfolio site, expanding on what you built yesterday:
   - RED
     - As an employer, I want to see a custom blog so that I know this developer has good communication skills, is an expert in their field, and demonstrates technical expertise
       - Describe the behavior with a spec